-Multi-surface solution that prepares the paint and numerous exterior surfaces for long term protective coatings, PPF, decals, and removes residue between corrective buffing steps
+Multi-surface concentrated solution that prepares the paint and numerous exterior surfaces for long term protective coatings, PPF, decals, and removes residue between corrective buffing steps

 Cleans microfiber, foam, and wool buffing pads.
 Quickly "dry clean" buffing pads for a fast return to service or mix a bucket solution for deep cleaning

 Works on glass, metal, paint, plastic, rubber, and vinyl

 Will help eliminate the clay bar process on some vehicles.
 Helpful when you're not dealing with soft paint or performing paint correction